guppykang/find-horizon-line/README.txt

 To run script run python horizon-detector.py
+-i flag for input directory
+-o flag for output directory
+-h for help

 The give solution is naive and is overfit to the data given to me.
 In other words, there is a good chance that this will not work on other data since the hyperparameters were learned